MichaelYagi/Grapher/openspec/changes/add-python-backend-d3-frontend/proposal.md

 # Change: Add Python Backend with D3.js Frontend Architecture

+## Status: **COMPLETED** ✅

 ## Why
-The current specifications lack a defined backend architecture and technology stack.
-The user requires a Python backend using math libraries like NumPy for calculations, and a D3.js frontend for graphing visualization.
-Additionally, the specific requirement for a 10x10 equal aspect ratio graph viewport needs to be formalized.
+The current specifications lacked a defined backend architecture and technology stack.
+The user required a Python backend using math libraries like NumPy for calculations, and a D3.js frontend for graphing visualization.
+Additionally, the specific requirement for a 10x10 equal aspect ratio graph viewport needed to be formalized.

 ## What Changes
 - Add backend-architecture capability specification